 These configurations can be related to User Accounts, Security Settings, Software Installation, Drive Mappings, Scripts, and more.
 If any of these configurations need to be applied, the GPSVC process will run to process and apply the Group Policy.

 The GPSVC process is typically only noticed when it uses many CPU resources, which can slow down a machine.
-If you notice that the GPSVC process is using a lot of resources, you can investigate which Group Policy Objects are being applied and try to optimize them.
+If you notice that the GPSVC process is using many resources, you can investigate which Group Policy Objects are being applied and try to optimize them.

 How To Disable GPSVC?